nearform/nscale-workshop/nscale-intro.md

 	git@github.com:nearform/nscaledemo.git

+Create a clean working folder on your machine and cd into it.

+  mkdir test
+  cd test

 To grab this system we run:

 	nsd system clone git@github.com:nearform/nscaledemo.git

-Let's check that this the system was cloned with the `list` command:
+nscale should have cloned this respository into your current working directory.
+You should now see a folder called nscaledemo.
+Let's check that nscale can see this with the `list` command:

 	nsd system list